linanw/Marlin/README.md

 # Robo Edits
 - Added G35 command.
-G35 will adjust for ambient light for the IR sensor.
+Auto adjust Probe Offset(M851 Z) for ambient light levels based on the trigger distance of the IR probe(Requires Home Offset Z(M206 Z) to be set)
 - Added G36 command.
 G36 will home, run G35, then run G29
 - Added Robo Configuration Variable. in Configuration.h you now only need to change ROBO_BOARD_VERSION to change the configuration for C2/R2/R2_Dual (R2_Dual still needs work)